From what age do you see people?

 We accept referrals from all services.
 We also accept self referrals from patients directly.
 Due to patient confidentiality, we are unable to accept referrals from family members on your behalf.

 Unfortunately, we are unable to accept referrals for you if you are registered with Secondary Care (i.e. CMHT).

 I have been with your service previously but would like to come back, can I self refer?

-You can re-refer to the service after 12 weeks have passed from the date of your discharge - should you feel you have an urgent need to come back to the service we would recommend speaking to your GP to make a referral to us within the 12 week period.
+If your GP is in the Canterbury & Coastal area, you can self re-refer to the service after six months have passed from the date of your discharge from our service.
+If your GP is in the Swale area, you can self re-refer to our service after three months from the date of your discharge from our service.
+Should you feel you have an urgent need to come back to the service we would recommend speaking to your GP to make a referral to us within this six month or three month period.
 Please note if you feel suicidal or are experiencing severe symptoms relating to a diagnosed mental health condition we recommend contacting your local crisis team as we are not an emergency service.